QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

-*  the consumer's debt oscillates between two values that are functions of the Markov state in the complete markets model, while the consumer's debt drifts in a "unit root" fashion in the incomplete markets economy.
+*  the consumer's debt oscillates between two values that are functions of the Markov state in the complete markets model, while the consumer's debt  in the incomplete markets economy drifts because it contains a unit root.